ashmitha20/Tink-her-hack-certificates/Readme.md

 # Event Certificate Generator

-This project provides an automated solution for generating and distributing certificates for event participants.
+This project provides an automated solution for generating and distributing certificates for event participants, this was created as I needed to distribute 1500 certificates to the participants of tinkherhack so all functions will a bit customised for this specific need, modify it and enjoy!.
 It is designed to be hosted on GitHub Pages, enabling easy access and distribution.

 ## Features